 Do you like organising kids' parties?
 I know some people absolutely love it, but I have to admit I'm not one of them.
 That creativity gene skipped a generation in our family, so I am definitely not the person whipping up an amazing birthday cake or creating gorgeous decorations.
 I admire those that can!
 However, with our son's 5 year old birthday that we celebrated this past weekend, one thing I did manage a lot better than other parties we've hosted, was a more stress-free approach to organising it.
 It was a lovely, [relatively] relaxed and fun day for the kids and for us, which I think is the sign of a successful party!
 Here are my 7 tips to help you achieve the same for your child's party...

 1. Create a plan for the day

 The key to preparing for any event is all in the planning!
-2 weeks before the big day, I sat down with my son with a coy of the party planner (get your free copy by clicking on the button below!) and compiled a big list of all things party-related.
+2 weeks before the big day, I sat down with my son with a copy of the party planner and compiled a big list of all things party-related.
 This included guests (which I ticked off as we got the RSVPs), food and drink he wanted to have (including choosing a cake from the famous Australian Women's Weekly cake book!), and games he wanted to play.